atlassian/react-beautiful-dnd/README.md

 **Keyboard dragging limitation**

 Getting keyboard dragging to work with scroll containers is quite difficult.
 Currently there is a limitation: you cannot drag with a keyboard beyond the visible edge of a scroll container.
 This limitation could be removed if we introduced auto scrolling.
+Scrolling a container with a mouse during a keyboard drag will cancel the drag.

 ## `Draggable`